Sign in

 Are Bakery Enzymes Safe?

-Yes, bakery enzymes are considered safe for consumption.
-Regulatory authorities like the FDA (Food and Drug Administration) and EFSA (European Food Safety Authority) have approved the use of enzymes in food production.
-In fact, enzymes are classified as processing aids, meaning they act during production but do not remain active in the final product.
-Heat from baking typically inactivates enzymes, ensuring they do not alter the taste or safety of the finished goods.
+Yes, bakery enzymes are deemed safe for consumption.
+Regulatory bodies like the FDA (Food and Drug Administration) and EFSA (European Food Safety Authority) have approved these enzymes for use in food production.
+Enzymes are classified as processing aids, meaning they act during production without remaining active in the final product.
+The heat from baking typically deactivates enzymes, ensuring that they do not affect the taste or safety of the finished goods.

 Benefits of Enzymes to the Human Body

-Enzymes are not only beneficial in baking, but they also provide various health benefits to the human body.
-These enzymes help with digestion and other vital bodily processes:
+Enzymes provide numerous health benefits to the human body, notably in digestion and other essential bodily processes:

 • Improved Digestion